fluree/docs.flur.ee/content/db_intro.md

 A Fluree schema consists of streams and attributes.
 These are similar to a relational database's tables and columns, however in Fluree both of these concepts are extended and more flexible.
 Streams organize changes about a type of entity, i.e. customers, invoices, employees.
 So if you have a new entity type, you'd create a new stream to hold it.
 Streams differ from tables in that they are an always-present stream of changes about those entities that can be queried at any point in time, not just the latest changes as a traditional database would do.

 Everything is data in FlureeDB.
-The includes the schemas, permissions, etc. that actually govern how it works.
+This includes the schemas, permissions, etc. that actually govern how it works.
 To add new streams we'll do a transaction the exact way we'd add any new data.
 Here we'll add our new streams and attributes in two separate transactions to explain what is happening, but they could be done in one.

 This transaction adds three streams: